Biplab-Dutta/Biplab-Dutta/README.md

 Now that you have spent some time knowing about me, why don't you follow me on Twitter too? 👀👀👀

 ### My Likings:
-I love watching cricket and anime. 😍 Thanks to a baka friend of mine. 😂 Also, I love reading books 📚.
+I love watching cricket 🏏 and anime 📺😍.
+Thanks to a baka friend of mine. 😂 Also, I love reading books 📚.
 Feel free to suggest me some books if you want to by messaging me on my socials.
 Links are given below. 👇